What you need to know to protect your SNAP benefits

 - Appeal cut-off notices to correct any mistakes made by the County Assistance Office.
 Community Legal Services can support with filing appeals.

-- For more information and resources, please contact immigrant-serving organizations and legal services agencies located throughout the City.
+Many other immigrant groups are no longer able to access SNAP.
+This includes refugees and asylum-seekers who do not have green cards.
+For more information and resources, please contact immigrant-serving organizations and legal services agencies located throughout the City.
 Find one using the Office of Immigrant Affairs Resource Finder.

 Next steps